Administration

 Sixth Year Funding

-Students in their first year of DCE can be either in absentia or in residence at Princeton.
-To be eligible for a sixth year of funding, graduate students in residence in the Princeton area (including New York City and Philadelphia) may be required to serve as preceptors.
+Students in the G6/DCE-1 year can be either in absentia or in residence at Princeton.
+To be eligible for departmental sixth-year funding, graduate students in residence in the Princeton area (including New York City and Philadelphia) may be required to serve as teaching assistants (TAs).

 Finishing Grant